kurtshuler/proxmox-ubuntu-server/3 - iGPU Hardware Passthrough Setup.md

 Executing the iKoolcore R2 hardware passthrough script at https://github.com/KoolCore/Proxmox_VE_Status did not work for me.
 It ran but didn't make the file changes.
 Instead, I created these steps manually from the script source code at https://github.com/KoolCore/Proxmox_VE_Status/blob/main/passthrough.sh.

-Also, the Craft Computing video at https://www.youtube.com/watch?v=_hOBAGKLQkI follows these steps almost exactly, wiht the only difference being the changes to `/etc/kernel/cmdline`.
+Also, the Craft Computing video at https://www.youtube.com/watch?v=_hOBAGKLQkI follows these steps almost exactly, with the only difference being the changes to `/etc/kernel/cmdline`.

 # Within the Proxmox Host